MyRepublic NBN Review: The Best NBN for Gamers

-MyRepublic launched in Australia at the end of 2016, and has since looked to shake up the Australian NBN and broadband space with affordable, high speed internet.
+MyRepublic launched in Australia at the end of 2016, and has since looked to shake up the Australian NBN space with affordable, high-speed internet.

 MyRepublic’s big other offerings lie around its Gamer Pro plans, which offer customer routing and static IP addresses on top of its 100Mbps NBN plans as well as prioritized data traffic for online game services.

 MyRepublic’s peak NBN speed of 83Mbps is a bit below similarly priced competitors, so at the 100Mbps you are better off with someone such as Aussie Broadband, but if you’re a gamer, the prioritised traffic and static IP address makes this the one for you.